 A very simple, low-level drill, but when you focus on pushing your foot into the wall and keeping the foot flat, this clamshell variation will make your backside burn.
 Works great as a warm-up drill or as a way for those having trouble feeling their butt muscles work or always cramping in their hamstrings to get back in touch with their glutes.

 This is another lower level exercise that I’ll transition athletes towards for higher reps making it (1) a great hypertrophy exercise and (2) another great drill for those who tend to feel their hamstrings take over glute exercises.

 The gluteus muscles don’t work in isolation, so this exercise from Craig Liebenson is great because it also incorporates more lumbar stabilization at the same time.

 Glute Bridge Variation

 This simple variation on your standard bridge takes it to the next level.
-Emphasize a glute squeeze prior to each repitition and progress to performing with a band across your hips or other resistance.
+Emphasize a glute squeeze before each repetition and progress to performing with a band across your hips or other resistance.

 Side Plank with Hip Abduction

 Take your standard side plank and raise/lower the top leg repeatedly.
 Research on this exercise has shown HUGE gluteus medius and gluteus Maximus muscle activation.

 When performed properly, there are few exercises that work the hips, as well as the SLDL does.
 Focus on the keys discussed in this video to get the most out of this exercise.